 - Working above the age related expectations

 Children in Years 2 and Year 6 who complete SATS at the end of their Key Stage One (Year 2) or Key Stage Two (Year 6) phase, shall also be given a scaled score and an indication if they have achieved the expected standard or not met the expected standard as well as an indication of whether they are working at a greater depth standard/ high score (working above age related expectations).

 Schools have been asked to explain how they promote British Values in all that we do.
 Find out how St Benet’s RCVA Primary School is promoting British Values.

 Special Educational Needs and Disabilities (SEND)

 Children with special educational needs and/or a disability have access to the curriculum links appropriate to their year group.
-Based on their need and any Statement of Special Educational Needs/ Education Health Care plan which may apply, some children will access the curriculum at a lower level.
+Based on their Education Health Care plan which may apply, some children will access the curriculum at a lower level.
 Maths and English subjects are tailored to the child’s ability.
 Here at St Benet’s we will endeavour to support every child regardless of their level of need.
 All pupils follow the National Curriculum at a level and a pace that is appropriate to their abilities.
 At times and when it is felt appropriate, modifications to the curriculum may be implemented.
-In some classes, eg: Reception and Year 6, Maths and English lessons are taught in ability groups as extra teaching provision is available.
+In some classes, eg: Reception, Year 2 and Year 6, Maths and English lessons are taught in ability groups as extra teaching provision is available.
 This enables those children who require additional support to access the curriculum at their ability level and reinforce the basic skills that they need to be able to progress further.
 Moreover, those children who are performing above their age-related expectations also have the opportunity to thrive in Maths and English as they are challenged to achieve better than the expected standard.

 To successfully match pupil ability to the curriculum there are some actions we may take to achieve this: